thsant/3dmcap/README.md

 # Running using Docker

-The easiest way to install and run 3-Demeter Capture is using our **Docker image**, [thsant/3dmcap](https://cloud.docker.com/swarm/thsant/repository/docker/thsant/3dmcap/general).
-If you have Docker running in a Ubuntu Linux host and a camera connected as `/dev/video0`,  the following command should install and run 3-Demeter Capture for you:
+The easiest way to install and run 3dmcap is using our **Docker image**, [thsant/3dmcap](https://cloud.docker.com/swarm/thsant/repository/docker/thsant/3dmcap/general).
+If you have Docker running in a Ubuntu Linux host and a camera connected as `/dev/video0`,  the following command should install and run 3dmcap for you:

 ```
 docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --device /dev/video0 -v $HOME/.3dmcap:/home/demeter/.3dmcap -v $HOME/workdir:/home/demeter/workdir thsant/3dmcap capture.py